 2. Your Youthful Looks

-Distinguished trumps youth in this case.
-And the preference for older faces may win out as the population becomes more saturated with people born to so-called older parents.
+While you may think that appearing youthful is an advantage in the dating world, it turns out that isn’t always the case.
+One study found that when individuals are born to parents who are over the age of 30, they are less likely to be attracted to people with “young faces” and tend to be more attracted to potential partners whose faces show signs of aging.
+To put that another way, a distinguished look trumps youth (at least in this case).
+The preference for older faces may win out as the population becomes more saturated with people born to so-called older parents.
 For the first time ever, more women in their thirties are having babies than their 20-something counterparts are.
 You do the math.

 3. The Shirt on Your Back